 An auto-retry function (see Auto-retry) controls how the device responds to the so-called latchable faults.
-Latchable faults are: overcurrent (OC), severe short-circuit (SC), overtemperature (OT), and undervoltage (UV).
+Latchable faults are: over-current (OC), severe short-circuit (SC), over-temperature (OT), and under-voltage (UV).
 If a latchable fault occurs, the channel is turned off, the FSB terminal goes low, and the assigned fault bit is set.
 These bits can not be reset before the next turn-on event is generated by auto-retry.
-Next, the channel automatically turns on at a programmable interval (provided auto-retry was enabled and the channel wasn't latched).
+Next, the channel will automatically be turned on at a programmable interval (provided auto-retry was enabled and the channel wasn't latched).